Blackfury7/Hospital-Management-System/README.md

 ## The project is currently in progress, and some functionalities may not be fully functional at this time.
-We are working on scaling the application by containerizing it and implementing Nginx as a reverse proxy and load balancer.
+I are working on scaling the application by containerizing it and implementing Nginx as a reverse proxy and load balancer.

 <br>
 <br>